ghinton/Forecast/Forecast.Tests/ClientTests/UnitTesting/readme.txt

 f.
 Move the generated file to the Config folder

 7. Generate a shortcut run command file and place it in the root of the UnitTesting folder to start Karma and pass in the name of the config file

+Add karma-chrome-launcher and karma-jasmine to plugins Set single run to true and concurrency to 1
+Add angular, jquery and bootstrap js files to the files array